rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 flatpak run org.gnome.Extensions
 ```

-Or by tapping the Super key, typing extens and clicking on the Extensions icon.
+Or by tapping the Super key, typing `extension` and clicking on the Extensions icon.

 Below is a screenshot of the `Gnome Extensions` application running on my laptop: